 Terms of Reference - ASQA Strategic Review: Online learning in the VET sector

 The terms of reference for our strategic review of online learning in the VET sector outline the purpose and scope of the strategic review, and provide an overview of how we will undertake consultation.

 You can either read the full terms of reference on the webpage below, or download as a PDF via the link above.

 As outlined in the Regulatory Strategy 2020-22, the Australian Skills Quality Authority (ASQA) is undertaking a strategic review of online learning in the vocational education and training (VET) sector.

-The coronavirus (COVID-19) pandemic has been a major catalyst for training providers across the world.
+The coronavirus (COVID-19) pandemic has been a major catalyst of change for training providers and provision of training across the world.
 Australia’s VET and international education sectors faced major disruption, and many providers have shifted to online delivery to continue training while keeping staff and students safe.
-Between March and July 2020, more than 1000 providers—including around 450 Australian education providers approved to teach overseas students known as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers—advised ASQA that they now deliver all or a number of their courses online, as a direct result of COVID-19 impacts.
+Between March and July 2020, more than 1000 providers—including around 450 Australian education providers approved to teach overseas students known as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers—advised ASQA that they now deliver all or a number of their courses online, as a direct result of COVID-19.

 In addition, ASQA’s analysis of provider behaviour between 23 March and 31 May 2020 identified that 554 providers added 1401 qualifications and/or units of competency to their scope of registration.
 Of these, 71 were also CRICOS registered providers.

-The emerging issues in relation to COVID‑19 that were reported to ASQA over a similar period by way of complaints included that in relation to online delivery, providers were not amending course content or resources to suitably deliver online training.
+However, emerging issues in relation to COVID‑19 were reported to ASQA over a similar period by way of complaints including that in relation to online delivery, providers were not amending course content or resources to suitably deliver online training.
 Similarly, concerns from learners were raised in relation to meeting their work placement/practical components.
 In some cases, this may have resulted in learners receiving inconsistent assessment guidelines and the use of different household resources to meet practical assessments, which is inconsistent with the assessment requirements of the units being completed.